fief-dev/docs/docs/configure/users.md

 # Users

-This is where you'll see and manage the users of your workspace.
+This is where you'll see and manage the users of your instance.

 --8<-- "reusables/user-callout.md"